david-hodgetts/bouboucle-mirabilia/readme.md

 ## Foreground image definition

-A foreground can be added to the canvas by specifying a url in a query parameter with key **fg-url**.
+A foreground can be added to the canvas by specifying a url in a query parameter named **fg-url**.
-If the key not present, a blank classic *bouboucle* canvas will be displayed.
+If the key is not present, a blank classic *bouboucle* canvas will be displayed.

 ```
 https://somehost?fg-url=an_url_pointing_to_an_image